 If you have nothing to do, ask for more!

 You may have hit a plateau in your internship and feel like you’ve been doing the same thing all summer.
 Or, by this point, you’ve learned to do your tasks (like creating yet another chart) super fast and are bored out of your mind after finishing them in the first 20 minutes of the day.
 Instead of taking multiple Buzzfeed quizzes and texting your friends about how bored you are, ask if you can help with something else.

 Chances are the person you ask is drowning in work and you are throwing them a lifeline.
 Even if it’s something simple like organizing files, you’ll be taking some things off of someone’s plate, the time will pass by much more quickly, AND you’ll get points for being a proactive intern.
 And you might even learn something new.

-Wrapping up your internship
+Wrapping up your summer internship

 At the end of the internship, make it a point to thank your supervisor, your team members, and all the employees who mentored you.
 Make sure to add them on LinkedIn to grow your network—it might prove very handy in the future.
 You may even want to post something about your time at the company, reflecting on what you learned and what you’re looking forward to next.

 Internships are an important part of our early careers, and although they can sometimes seem like another box to tick, they offer valuable life lessons that help mold us into professionals.
 So, don’t wait—there’s still time left to put these tips into action and get the most out of your internship this summer!

 Looking for experienced marketing recruiters to meet your search, staffing and job search needs?
 We’re here to help!